vermaden/jmore/README.md

 ### Does it support listing BastilleBSD Jails?

 Yes - it reads `/usr/local/etc/bastille/bastille.conf` config and also checks `BAST_DIR` for `jail(8)` containers.

+### Is it tested?

+Yes - its a modified and improved version of `https://github.com/vermaden/scripts/blob/master/jails.sh` that I already used for quite some time.

 ## Description